 What is good for something is bad for something else

 Some elements of a permaculture project will grow well, while others will have poor growing conditions, so what is good for some crops is bad for other crops else, and it will change from year to year depending on especially weather conditions.
-So, if the production of apples is low one year, the same growth factor produce many nuts in the same year.
+So, if the production of apples is low one year, the same growth factor may produce many nuts in the same year, that is how nature is working.

 Apple trees that fit into the ecosystem and therefore grows by itself